hybridsynchaadl/hybridsynchaadl.github.io/artifact_cav2021.md

 <p>
 Download 'artifact.zip' and unzip it in your local machine.
-Unlike the artifact directory in the VM image, there is the script 'set-up.sh' which automatically installs required software in case of specific operating system such as Ubuntu.
+Unlike the artifact directory in the VM image, there is the script 'set-up.sh' which automatically installs required software in case of a specific operating system such as Ubuntu.
 To run the HybridSynchAADL tool and experiments, see the 'Readme.txt' file in the artifact directory.
 </p>

 <p>
-The process of running the artifact in a empty VM environment is same as the above process.
-When you have a VM environment, download the artifact from the browser installed in the VM, or use shared folder to move the downloaded artifact directory into the VM from your local machine.
+The process of running the artifact in an empty VM environment is the same as the above process.
+When you have a VM environment, download the artifact from the browser installed in the VM, or use 'Shared Folder' to move the downloaded artifact directory into the VM from your local machine.
 </p>